newatoms/guides/the-content-guide/readme.md

 * If the resource is an article on a news site: Do articles after a designated time go behind a paywall?
 * How old is the source?

-Do remember that you can never be 100% flawless, your dependent of external powers.
+Do remember that you can never be 100% flawless, because you are dependent on external powers.
 You can however at least try to reduce the risk.

 ## Structure & readability